The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Likelihood

 where $\hat{z}_{\rm max}(\hat{\mathcal{H}}_i)$ is the maximum measurable redshift at sky position $\hat{\mathcal{H}}_i$, given by the ZVLIM map \citep[see][ for further details]{Kluge2024}.

 Then, $P(\hat{\lambda} | \lambda)$, the probability of observing a cluster with measured richness $\hat{\lambda}$ given the true richness $\lambda$, is modeled as in previous cosmological analyses with cluster counts \citep{Abbott2020, Chiu2023a, Bocquet2024} as a Poisson distribution in its Gaussian limit.
 A Poisson distribution is a reasonable theoretical assumption as richness effectively counts galaxy members, and partly demonstrated in \citet{Costanzi2019r}.
-Therefore
+Therefore, we have:

-We can therefore express the optical completeness term $f(\lambda) = \int P(\hat{\lambda} | \lambda ) \Theta(\hat{\lambda} > 3) d\hat{\lambda}$ term analytically. \footnote{In short, for redshift and richness, for which the distributions are normal distributions integrated in some bounded range, the integral is expressed as an error function.} The effects of the optical cut, $\hat{\lambda} > 3$, on the overall sample completeness is very small, decreasing the overall number of clusters computed from Equation~\eqref{eq:ntot0}, and thus the completeness by 1.1\%.
+Thus, we can express the optical completeness term $f(\lambda) = \int P(\hat{\lambda} | \lambda ) \Theta(\hat{\lambda} > 3) d\hat{\lambda}$ term analytically. \footnote{In short, for redshift and richness, for which the distributions are normal distributions integrated in some bounded range, the integral is expressed as an error function.} The effects of the optical cut, $\hat{\lambda} > 3$, on the overall sample completeness is very small, decreasing the overall number of clusters computed from Equation~\eqref{eq:ntot0}, and thus the completeness by 1.1\%.
 Furthermore, photometric redshifts from optical structures with 3 or fewer member galaxies are arguably quite unreliable.

 Finally, since $\hat{C_R}$ appears only in the term $P(\hat{C_R} | C_R)$, and since probabilities are normalized, the integral over measured count rate is unity and does not affect the calculation of the total number of objects.
-Therefore, the total number of clusters is expressed as
+Therefore, the total number of clusters is expressed as:

-So, to conclude, we now have expressed explicitly all the ingredients required in order to model the cluster number counts likelihood, Equation~\eqref{eq:X-ray_dN_dobs}, and compute the total number of clusters that are detected, Equation~\eqref{eq:NC_tot}.
+To conclude, we now have expressed explicitly all the ingredients required in order to model the cluster number counts likelihood in Equation~\eqref{eq:X-ray_dN_dobs} and to compute the total number of clusters that are detected in Equation~\eqref{eq:NC_tot}.